shubhe25p/lammps/README.md

 (i.e. the number of elements from each pool of computational resources) needed to achieve the estimated timings must also be provided.
-For example, if proposing a system with more than one type of compute node, then report the number and type of nodes used to run each stage of the workflow.
+For example, if proposing a system with more than one type of compute node, then report the number and type of nodes used to run the workflow.
 If the proposed system enables disaggregation/ composability, a finer grained resource list is needed, as described in the [Workflow-SSI document](link).